2.142.2 Service Catalog Management Process and Procedures

 Tailoring Guidelines

 1. The tailoring guidelines identify the allowable variations of the IT organization’s standard process as needed for adjustments (adding, deleting, modifying) relative to specific operational or functional needs of another organization.
 Process tailoring is about roles and procedures, not the standard process or major activities defined in this process.
-All tailoring request, with supporting rationale, must be submitted in writing to and approved by the SCM owner.
+All tailoring request, with supporting rationale, submitted in writing to and approved by the SCM owner.

 Terms/Definitions/Acronyms